tabor-lukasz/accounting/README.md

 Sample test data and result included in test_data dir.

 This is single threaed application due to one input stream.
-If it should work in multi threades enviroment then Engine and user functions (process_xyx ) should be modified to by async.
+If it should work in multi threaded enviroment then Engine and user functions (process_xyx ) should be modified to be async.
 Synchronization for users collection and particular users should be made by wrapping in Arc RwLock.

 Errors are handled by returning Result<> of every operatioon that may fail.
 In case of transaction errors, transaction is ignored and error is just printed to stderr.